- Concrete Stain Home

 - Removing Stains from Concrete

-Tips for Choosing the Right Stain or Dye for Your Project
+Choosing the Right Type of Concrete Stain or Dye for Your Project

 Concrete is a very unique substance.
 It’s strong enough to build buildings, yet absorbent like a giant sponge, allowing you to stain it almost any color you desire.
 Stains and dyes for concrete come in a variety of different formulations, running the gamut from water-based low-VOC products to harsher chemical-based solutions.
 All have their advantages and disadvantages, depending on the application and the artistic effects you are striving for.
 Here’s a broad overview of the common types of concrete stains and dyes, and what I think are the pros and cons of each based on my experience as a decorative concrete artisan.
 I also share a few tips for achieving the best results with each product.